Bad breath: Diagnosis

-Self diagnosis
+enough for exact diagnosis when the individual has no complaint from halitosis.
+Informing about the presence, progression, or healing the halitosis primarily depends on two key factors: 1- Self-assessment and 2- Feedback from others.
+Both are the primary motivators driving individuals with halitosis to seek medical treatment.
+Other diagnostic tools and methods, however, face significant difficulties.

+Self-diagnosis

 Scientists have long thought that smelling one's own breath odour is often difficult due to acclimatization, although many people with bad breath are able to detect it in others.
 Research has suggested that self-evaluation of halitosis is not easy because of preconceived notions of how bad we think it should be.
-Some people assume that they have bad breath because of bad taste (metallic, sour, fecal, etc.), however bad taste is considered a poor indicator.
+Some people assume that they have bad breath because of bad taste (metallic, sour, fecal, etc.); however, bad taste is considered a poor indicator.

 Patients often self-diagnose by asking a close friend.

 One popular home method to determine the presence of bad breath is to lick the back of the wrist, let the saliva dry for a minute or two, and smell the result.
 This test results in overestimation, as concluded from research, and should be avoided.
 A better way would be to lightly scrape the posterior back of the tongue with a plastic disposable spoon and to smell the drying residue.
 Home tests that use a chemical reaction to test for the presence of polyamines and sulfur compounds on tongue swabs are now available, but there are few studies showing how well they actually detect the odour.
 Furthermore, since breath odour changes in intensity throughout the day depending on many factors, multiple testing sessions may be necessary.

 Testing

-If bad breath is persistent, and all other medical and dental factors have been ruled out, specialized testing and treatment is required.
+If bad breath is persistent, and all other medical and dental factors have been ruled out, specialized testing and treatment are required.
 Hundreds of dental offices and commercial breath clinics now claim to diagnose and treat bad breath.
-They often use some of several laboratory methods for diagnosis of bad breath:
+They often use several laboratory methods for diagnosis of bad breath: